What Temperature Should I Set My Air Conditioner in Summer? 78 Degrees is the Answer

 “I think 82° is too warm for sleeping.
 I would rather have it cooler at night and a little warmer in the day.” – Ana

 So clearly, a lot of us are not too thrilled about these recommendations, even if it means a lower electric bill… but here’s the catch:

 According to the Department of Energy, reducing the use of your AC saves you about 3% on your utility bill for each degree increase.
 Energy officials say that these savings could add up fast, on both a personal and a global scale.
 Air conditioners use about 5% of the electricity produced in the US every year, at a cost of over $29 billion.

-Not to worry, if sleeping in a 82° room doesn’t sound dreamy then Energy Star has other recommendations to reduce utility costs and still stay cool.
+Not to worry!
+If sleeping in an 82° room doesn’t sound dreamy, there are some other recommendations outside of the AC temperature to reduce utility costs and still stay cool.

-Here are some ways to reduce the heat in your home instead of changing the temperature on your air conditioner in summer:
+Here are some other ways to reduce the heat in your home instead of changing the temperature on your air conditioner in summer:

 1. Use a ceiling fan for better air circulation.

 A ceiling fan will allow you to raise your thermostat as much as four degrees without sacrificing comfort!
 And speaking of fans, you should always make sure to use the bathroom fan when showering or bathing.